paradedb/paradedb/README.md

   paradedb/paradedb:latest
 ```

 This will start a ParadeDB instance with non-root user `<user>` and password `<password>`, and your ParadeDB data will be persisted across restarts in a Docker volume named `paradedb_data`.
+The `superuser_password` will be associated with superuser `postgres` and is necessary for ParadeDB extensions to install properly.
 You can then connect to the database using `psql`:

 ```bash
 docker exec -it paradedb psql -U <user> -d <dbname> -p 5432 -W